 Start embroidering your orange.
-Thread the punch needle with Paintbox Yarns Cotton Aran in Peach Orange, and embroider the orange slices in the center of the design.
+Thread the thicker needle of the Milward punch needle set with Paintbox Yarns Cotton Aran in Peach Orange, and embroider the orange slices in the centre of the design.

 Push your needle through the little holes in the monk's cloth.
 These spaces are designed particularly for punch needles to glide through the fabric with ease without creating any rips on it.